 How Pedestrian Accidents Occur

-Lewis and Tompkins is an injury law firm based in Washington, D.C. that offers experienced and dedicated legal help to those who have been injured due to no fault of their own.
+Lewis & Tompkins is an injury law firm based in Washington, D.C., that offers experienced and dedicated legal help to those who have been injured due to no fault of their own.
 We help those injured in pedestrian accidents receive fair compensation for their injuries.
-If you or a loved one has been injured in a pedestrian accident, contact the law offices of Lewis and Tompkins for a free legal consultation today.
+If you or a loved one has been injured in a pedestrian accident, contact the law offices of Lewis & Tompkins for a free legal consultation today.

-In any situation where there are a great deal of cars and pedestrians occupying the same general area, pedestrian accidents are bound to occur.
+In any situation where there is a lot of cars and pedestrians occupying the same general area, pedestrian accidents are bound to occur.
 This is an unfortunate reality of living in Washington, D.C.

 - Ignoring traffic signals: Those “Walk/Don’t Walk” signs don’t always seem to be accurate, but they are actually timed to give pedestrians just enough time to get from one end of the intersection to the other.
 You should always make sure that you start walking as soon as the signal changes, and never start when the signal starts blinking.
 Once it starts this means that there isn’t enough time for you to get across safely.

 - Jaywalking: It is never a good idea to cross in the middle of the street.
 Even if it is inconvenient, even if it costs you a few minutes, the crosswalks exist to get pedestrians from one block to another.
 The roads belong to the cars.

 - Children and Parents: Children have a tendency to run into traffic without thinking about what could be out on the street.
 Parents, who are actually quite mindful of what could be out on the street, have a tendency to run after them.
 Both scenarios are very dangerous.